 He went on to state that the question perhaps would be an appropriate one for the U.S. Supreme Court.
 Obviously, the Court would beg to differ given Monday’s announcement.

 An Intractable Problem with No Easy Solutions

 For now, there are no easy solutions where the collection of online sales tax across state lines is concerned.

 While there was some encouraging movement in the U.S. Senate on this issue in the last year as efforts to create some sort of unified policy across all fifty states seemingly met with a fair amount of support, that has now been overshadowed by more squabbling.

 In fact, that development triggered a groundswell of somewhat intractable debate, primarily in the House, where a number of additional bills both for and against various aspects of the many challenges posed by online interstate commerce are in the offing.

 At the end of the day, most agree that the need for federal legislation of some kind to resolve the issue once and for all is needed, but simplicity and uniformity of any kind is hardly the order of the day in Congress right now.
 This we all know too well.

 So the debate goes on, and the uncertainty about who is paying what, how, when and to where or whom on any given day where the sale and purchase of goods online is concerned remains an enigma of the highest order.

-Read more about these latest developments on this issue now at:
+Click if you are interested in tax or accounting business opportunities.
+And you can read more about these latest developments on this issue now at: